 Documents and information you need

-If you don’t live in the UK and can’t attend Leeds for an audition, please send us a recording of your performance that is up to 20 minutes of contrasting repertoire.
+A video recording of your performance that is up to 20 minutes of contrasting repertoire.
 Please also include programme information for the pieces performed in your video (you can provide a list of titles and composers for the repertoire performed, or you may wish to add captions to your video).
 The recording should be a true and accurate representation of your performing ability and should have been recorded within the last 6 months.
 In the recording we’ll expect you to demonstrate technical ability, thoughtful interpretation of the pieces, awareness of historical style, individual personality and flair.
 In this recording you should be demonstrating something of the style in which you feel you want to develop, and please make sure that your submission presents different aspects of your musicianship (e.g. tempo, key, style, language).
 If possible you can provide a link as part of your online application to a webpage or online drop box where your video recording can be accessed.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.